JackHadaway/IBM-Applied-Data-Science-Capstone/README.md

 # Resuts
 After filtering out zip codes in the targeted cluster with an existing high-traffic coffee shop, we were left to select from 6 zip codes.
 Of these, zip code 60605 was not only the most central location, but also the most high-traffic due to the nearby museums, aquarium, gift shop, and many more top-notch attractions.

+# Discussion
+I considered performing another cluster on the remaining 14 zip codes, however, our folium map clearly showed that some zip codes were much farther out from the heart of Cluster 0 (Downtown Chicago).
+From the remaining 6, it was clear that zip code 60605's nearby venues were the most high-traffic and similiar to Chicago's greatest cafe's.

 # Conclusion
 The purpose of this project was to identify the most optimal zip code for a new coffee shop based on trends in location data.
 By targeting the cluster with the highest desnity of well-established coffee shops, we were able to identify the best district for our new location.
 And after removing the zip codes with a pre-existing high-traffic coffee shop, we were able to narrow down the optimal location based on the nearby attractions of the remaining zip codes (i.e. Museums, Acquarium, etc.).
 This project is a great display of the power to be harnessed with K-Means clustering, geospatial visualizations, and real-time API's such as Foursquare's.